-Source Potential Effect Mitigation Measure(s) Adverse Effect post-Mitigation?
+Source Potential Effect Mitigation Measure(s) Adverse Effect post- Mitigation?
 Construction of new infrastructure Habitat Loss/ Degradation/ Fragmentation Infrastructure will be constructed in accordance with relevant legislation, TII standards and publications and relevant best practice.
-All projects will be undertaken in accordance with TII's Project Management Guidelines (TII, 2017) and Guidelines for Assessment of Ecological Impacts of National Road Sche mes (NRA, 2009).
+All projects will be undertaken in accordance with TII's Publications and Standards, including TII's Project Management Guidelines (TII, 2022) Project Manager's Manual for Greenway Projects (TII, 2022) and the relevant guidelines for ecological assessment, such as Guidelines for Assessment of Ecological Impacts of National Road Schemes (NRA, 2009) and Guidelines for Ecological Impact Assessment in the UK and Ireland: Terrestrial, Freshwater, Coastal and Marine version 1.1.
+Chartered Institute of Ecology and Environmental Management, Winchester.
+CIEEM (2019).
 This will ensure that every effort is made to avoid European sites and connected habitats in the first instance.
-Site specific Ecological surveys will be carried out in accordance with the following best practice guidance and any subsequent updates: • (TII, 2009) Ecological Survey Techniques for Protected Flora and Fauna during the Planning of National Road Schemes. • (Smith et al., 2011) Best Practice Guidance for Habitat Survey and Mapping.
-Site specific surveys will be undertaken in accordance with these guidelines in order to identify Qualifying Interests, including non-Qualifying Interest species and habitats on which they rely, that may be affected by a plan or project.
+Site specific Ecological Surveys Will be carried out in accordance with the following best practice guidance and any subsequent updates: (TII, 2009) Ecological Survey Techniques for Protected Flora and Fauna during the Planning of National Road Schemes.
+(Smith et al., 2011) Best Practice Guidance for Habitat Survey and Mapping.
+Site specific surveys will be undertaken in accordance with these guidelines in order to identify Qualifying Interests, including non- Qualifying Interest species and habitats on which they rely, that may be affected by a plan or project.
 This will include surveys for mobile species which may be found outside the boundary of a European site.
 Provided the mitigation prescribed in this NIS is implemented, the Strategy, either individually or in combination with other plans or projects, will not adversely affect the integrity of the any European site.
-Construction and operation of new infrastructure Introduction and Spread of Invasive Species Plans and projects will be designed, constructed and operated in accordance with relevant legislation and where applicable, with the following guidelines: • TII (2020a) The Management of Invasive Alien Plant Species on National Roads - Standard. • TII (2020b) The Management of Invasive Alien Plant Species on National Roads - Technical Guidance.
-Provided the mitigation prescribed in this NIS is implemented, the Strategy, either individually or in combination with other plans or projects, will not adversely affect the integrity of the any European site.
+Construction and operation of new infrastructure Introduction and Spread of Invasive Species Plans and projects will be designed, constructed and operated in accordance with relevant legislation and where applicable, with the following guidelines: TII (2020a) The Management of Invasive Alien Plant Species on National Roads - Standard.
+Provided the mitigation prescribed in this NIS is implemented, the Strategy, either individually or in combination with other plans or projects, will not adversely